-The era of the Middle Kingdom is considered one of the brightest in Pharaonic Egypt, where it was called the era of economic prosperity because the kings of the central country undertook many projects to invest natural resources in order to advance the country.
-Mentuhotep II managed to unite the country again after the state of chaos that affected Egypt during the era of the first transitional era.
+In Pharaonic Egypt, the Middle Kingdom era is considered one of the brightest, since the Kings of the central country started to invest many natural resources for the advance of the country.
+Mentuhotep II was able to unite the country after the chaos in Egypt during the first transitional era.

 The Middle Kingdom, which covers from 2061 to 1785 B.C, includes the 11th dynasty and the 12th dynasty, which corresponds to a recovery of the unitary state after the phase of fragmentation of power following the collapse of the Old Kingdom.
 The move of the capital to Thebes (Luxor now) marks the beginning of this stage.

 During this time, Egypt expanded its borders by conquering part of Nubia.
 Subsequently, however, it was unable to cope with the raids of the Hyksos and was forced to surrender power to the latter.
 The Hyksos, who came from Asia, ruled the country between the 13th dynasty and the 17th dynasty and established their political center of government in Avaris.

 Without a centralized government, the authority was not effective, since the atomization of power was imposed.
 Egyptian art became more local, and no noticeable burial complex was built.
 Religion was also democratized when the lower classes claimed rights that were previously reserved only for royalty.
 For example, they could use fragments drawn from the Pyramid Texts on the walls of their coffins or tombs.